s-h-a-n-k-s/Divident/README.md

 mvn clean install
 ```
 Step 3:
-In the command line, cd into the target folder and execute the jar:
+In the command line, cd into the "/target" folder and execute the jar file:
 ```
 java -jar [jar-in-this-folder]
 ```
 Step 4:
-From a browser access the API by executing the following HTTP request:
+From a browser access the API by navigating to:
 http://localhost:8080/stocks
 ```
 The service should return an empty JavaScript array.